andim/crispr_repertoires/README.md

 This repository contains the source code associated with the manuscript

-Hanrong Chen, Andreas Mayer, Vijay Balasubramanian: [A scaling law in CRISPR repertoire sizes arises from avoidance of autoimmunity](https://doi.org/10.1101/2021.01.04.425308), bioRxiv 2021
+Hanrong Chen, Andreas Mayer, Vijay Balasubramanian: [A scaling law in CRISPR repertoire sizes arises from avoidance of autoimmunity](https://doi.org/10.1101/2021.01.04.425308), Current Biology 2022

 It allows reproduction of the statistical analyses and numerical results reported in the manuscript.